djangoplicity/djangoplicity-threaded-multihost/README.rst

 2. Build and test your addon or update.
 You **must** provide tests for us to accept your contribution, and these tests *should* be unit tests rather than doctests.
 However, doctests in models are acceptible.
 If you are fixing a bug, it is a good rule of thumb to provide a test which provides a regression-test against that bug.

-3. If this is a simple patch, go to `django-threaded-multihost on bitbucket`_ and enter a bug with the patch.
+3. If this is a simple patch, go to `django-threaded-multihost on github`_ and enter a bug with the patch.

 4. If this is a larger patch or a new feature, make a branch and propose its merger: